How to Clean a Hairbrush After Lice (4 Effective Methods)

 Consulting a Professional Lice Treatment Center

 If you’re still finding it hard to get rid of lice in your household, consider seeking help from a professional lice treatment center.
 A personal lice coach can provide you with effective lice treatment methods, advise you on long-term solutions, and educate you on preventive measures.
+For general maintenance advice, you might find how to clean red wine from carpet useful.

 Prevention is Better than Cure

 Preventing a lice infestation is much easier than treating one.
 Regular cleaning of hair accessories, avoiding sharing hair brushes with family members or close contacts, and conducting routine checks for head lice, especially for school-age children, can aid in prevention.
+For tips on general home organization, see entryway organization.

 Over the Counter Treatment and Medication